haroldcampbell/MondayJS/README.md

     })();
 ```

-Or if you chose to create the controller outside of a controller:
+Or if you chose to create the controller outside of a closure:

 ```javascript